hanishkvc/prgs-docs-spreadsheetkvc/README.md

 To avoid confusing the program, dont use ` char as part of the spreadsheet contents.

+User can set a different field seperator from the commandline.

 ### Encryption support

 The program allows the csv file to be encrypted while saving it using a special write